15

 Pauillac

-Pichon Baron (94-95p) came and won, with intense and creamy berry fruit everywhere, perfect harmony and long aftertaste.
+Pichon Baron (94-95p) came and won, with intense and creamy berry fruit everywhere, perfect harmony, and a long aftertaste.

 Lynch Bages (92p) was delicate and aromatic, while Mouton Rothschild (91-92p) was lighter than usual but had a beautiful aroma.
-The latter seemed to be quite underperforming in 2003.
+The latter could have performed better in 2003.

 Batailley, Clerc Millon, Lynch Moussas and Pontet Canet (all 91+p) were strong and robust.